 When an inmate is written a disciplinary, it means the inmate has been accused of breaking a rule.
 A disciplinary hearing officer, who decides whether the inmate is guilty or innocent, will hear the inmate’s case.
 Being found guilty of a rule violation can result in a loss of privileges, classification level, job assignment and good time.
 Rule violations can lead to a confinement in punitive isolation.
 Disciplinary actions may be appealed as outlined in the Inmate Handbook and in department policies available in the unit law libraries.

-Any inmate can request a transfer, but the decision to transfer someone is based on bed space availability, institutional needs and other factors.
+Any inmate can request a transfer, but the decision to transfer someone is based on bed space availability, behavior, institutional needs and other factors.

 Hospital Visits & Funeral Travel